 - Avoid lifting heavy weights or straining while having a bowel movement.

-- Avoid excessive consumptions of foods such as garlic and onions.
+- Avoid excessive consumption of foods such as garlic and onions.
 They are blood thinners and increase the risk of developing petechiae.